By T.L. Haddix

 Zanny, who was aware of the first missed period, had shaken her head at Emma.
 But she’d kept her mouth shut, supporting Emma’s decision to wait.
 That quiet encouragement and love had kept Emma sane the last few weeks.

 As she was only a few days late past the second period, she didn’t think Archer suspected anything just yet.
 But she knew time was up–if he didn’t suspect now, he would soon.
 Her breasts were getting tender and fuller, and she’d almost swear she was starting to develop a tiny baby bump.
 And while she hadn’t had any morning sickness in the traditional sense of the word, certain smells were becoming rather off-putting, like that of peanut butter and of tomato soup, of all things.

 A soft tap sounded on the door.

 The nurse poked her head in with a smile, then came inside.
 “He wants me to get some blood and urine so we can do some labs while he examines you.”

 By the time her doctor came in several minutes later, Emma was a nervous wreck.
 “Well?” she asked before he even had a chance to close the door.

 He smiled.
 “Congratulations.
 You’re definitely pregnant.
 Hop up on the table and we’ll see what we see.”

 Scared to death, she did as instructed.
 “Are you going to do an ultrasound?”

 “That depends.
 How far along do you think you are?
 The chart said you’d missed two periods?”
-He settled in the chair and started the exam.

 “Yeah.
 And I’m not sure how far along.
 I’ve been afraid to even consider it, given my history.”